jacques-HICC/invoice-verification/README.md

     python app.py
     ```

-    Enter your credentials when prompted (for both GCDocs and SharePoint).
+    Enter your credentials when prompted (for both GCDocs and SharePoint) and wait for the app to launch.

 ---